TheTumultuousUnicornOfDarkness/CPU-X/CONTRIBUTING.md

 ### Add new options

 This section describe how to add a new option.
+You can take a look on [this commit](https://github.com/TheTumultuousUnicornOfDarkness/CPU-X/commit/008e03cf95653e964a9e334347c297fef57ce82a).

 1. `src/options.hpp`: add new option in `class Options`.
 Values are private: you need to define a public setter and getter.
 2. `src/main.c`: